giserh/docker-mapproxy/README.docker.md

 (Actually it does **a lot more than that**.
 See the link under "Thanks")

+### Locale

+This image has the PROJ datum file for North America built in, if you need a different one drop me a line.

 ## How to run Mapproxy in Docker.

 This is how you **could** start Mapproxy, but I use Docker Compose.